 If your baby is not gaining weight as your doctor thinks is appropriate than the answer is yes, yes and yes and just ignore anyone who looks at you askance.
 They apparently do not have enough of their own business to mind.
 Feeding your baby is best.

 Consider these factors.
-Many moms are instructed to nurse for 15 minutes on each breast.
+Some moms are instructed to nurse for 15 minutes on each breast.
 This is flawed advice.
 The first 15 minutes the milk is foremilk which is thin and pale blue.
 It is satisfying the baby's thirst.
 The next 15 minutes is the hind milk which is golden, thick and rich.
 This is satisfying the baby's hunger.
 It is packed with much-needed calories and nutrition.
-If you nurse 30 minutes on one side you are providing the complete meal.
+So let baby empty one side before moving on, or they will not get the hind milk.
+How long does that take?
+Again, it's different for each mom.
+Thirty minutes is average.

 Some well meaning people will tell you that supplementing with a bottle can cause nipple confusion where the baby refuses to take the breast.
 And, this can happen.
 The nipple on a bottle can be like a fire hose.
 The baby just presses it with his tongue and fluid pours out.
 So, pick your nips - make sure that the nipples are slow flow to avoid nipple confusion.
 See.
 That was easy, eh?